qctipconf/qctipconf.github.io/venue.md

 The conference will be held in the the **Andrew Wiles Building** which is home to the **Mathematical Institute** and has been named after Sir Andrew Wiles who proved Fermat's Last Theorem.

-The Mathematical Insititue offers world-class facilities and welcomes guests for QCTiP 2026.
+The modern Andrew Wiles Building offers world-class facilities and is located centrally in Oxford, surrounded by a concentration of science departments (Physics, Computer Science, Materials, Engineering, Chemistry) that conduct world-leading research in all aspects of quantum technologies.

 ![Oxford Venue](assets/images/venue2.png){:.center-images}